cedricwalter/cedricwalter.github.io/_posts/gaming/neogeo/_disabled/2009-01-08-waltercedric-com-popularity-grow-in-china.md

 com\_version manager [http://joomlacode.org/gf/project/version\_manager/](http://joomlacode.org/gf/project/version_manager/) (From Soeren of Virtuemart)
 BloggX <http://www.iobinary.com/>

-<font color="#6a6a6a">4. your photo, at least 800\*600 px size.
+4. your photo, at least 800\*600 px size.
 If you want to offer more than one photograph, we also welcome that.

-just visit my gallery 🙂 <http://cedricwalter.smugmug.com/keyword/cedricwalter><font color="#6a6a6a">
+just visit my gallery 🙂 <http://cedricwalter.smugmug.com/keyword/cedricwalter>

-<font color="#6a6a6a">5.
-If you want to talk to us in a short video, you can send that video to me, or give me a link of You tube page, or the download link of your video, in case you can’t send such a large video file via email.
+5. If you want to talk to us in a short video, you can send that video to me, or give me a link of You tube page, or the download link of your video, in case you can’t send such a large video file via email.

-<font color="#6a6a6a">6.What did you do for #Joomla community ? ( details preferred )
+6.What did you do for #Joomla community ? ( details preferred )

 I was the first one to solve spamming issue in all FORMS of Mambo CMS in 2004, first with my component HashCash then rapidly by starting SecurityImages component.
 After Mambo forking, I did move all my projects the first day #Joomla! was created following the open source movement.
 All my code is always released under GPL v2/v3.
 I do also maintain a forum (more than 1000 users [http://forums.waltercedric.com)](http://forums.waltercedric.com)) and a WIKI and I am also famous for my articles on how to secure #Joomla! and #Linux server boxes<font color="#0000a0">.
 I really like to learn continuously new things and share my know how by writing blog entries.

 <font color="#0000a0">What explains the number of #Joomla! projects I am maintaining is that I am always trying first to solve issues in my homepage, but then rapidly make a component out of it for the community.
 The most ambitious project is currently the start of a framework that allow #Joomla! projects to be continuously build and reduce code regressions.

-<font color="#6a6a6a">7.How do you think about #Joomla and it’s future? ( details preferred )
+7.How do you think about #Joomla and it’s future? ( details preferred )

 I think the future is bright, but I would like to see more stuff going into the core libraries and also the start of continuous build that will ensure #Joomla! releases to occur often.

-<font color="#6a6a6a">8.
-What do you want to say to Chinese #Joomla users ?
+8. What do you want to say to Chinese #Joomla users ?

 Just to say Hi to ALL of you, hope to be one day traveling to your beautiful country 🙂

-<font color="#6a6a6a">9.
-If you have a team, or a company, you can introduce it too.
+9. If you have a team, or a company, you can introduce it too.

 I am working at [www.innoveo.com](http://www.innoveo.com), as a #Java J2EE senior solution architect.
 A growing software company focused on the insurance industry, based in Zurich, Switzerland and privately held by its founding members.
 We base ourselves on long experience in the insurance industry, technology and architecture (SOA).